masseck/FibPho-PinkyCaMP/README.md

 ### Combining Multiple Recordings for Summary Plots and Heatmaps

-Building on the preprocessing and analysis, multiple fiber photometry recordings are combined to generate summary plots and heatmaps for group-level analyses.
+Building on the preprocessing and analysis, multiple fiber photometry recordings are combined [in this Jupyter notebook](Fiber-Photometry-combined-analysis.ipynb) to generate summary plots and heatmaps for group-level analyses.

-You can find the Jupyter notebook he